qm-org/qualitymuncher/README.md

 If you want specific features of QM without having to go through the entire process, check out https://github.com/Thqrn/batchscripts.

+# Multiqueue
+The normal Quality Muncher batch file does not support multiqueue.
+However, with the "!!qualitymuncher multiqueue.bat" file, it does.
+To use this, select as many videos as you'd like, then send them to the multiqueue file.
+Then enter in the preset and watch as your videos are processed.
+For this to work, your both the multiqueue file and quality muncher MUST be in the same directory.

 # Examples

 Before: https://youtu.be/CKkuxUq6WQw